vaas2k/video-conference-/README.md

 ## Developer / Author / Engineer: Salman Ahmed Khan

-## TO RUN THE CODE/PROJECT

-clone the project
+## To Run the Code/Project

+1. Clone the project.
-run the Docker File to build an image run the docker compose file to start the container
+2. Run the Dockerfile to build an image.
+3. Run the Docker Compose file to start the container.

-open that container using Dev Container extension in vs code or using bash terminal
+4. Open the container using the **Dev Container** extension in VS Code or through a bash terminal.

-clone the project again inside the container
+5. Clone the project again inside the container.

-finally run these commands both in client and server npm install npm run build (only client) npm start
+6. Finally, run the following commands in both the client and server directories:
+   - `npm install`
+   - `npm run build` (only for the client)
+   - `npm start`

 ## Introduction